Great Business Ideas: Do a Deal with a Big Company

 “When Avery came to us, we had a good, strong patent position and something exciting to offer,” said Howard Sher- man, Roundhouse’s chief executive officer.
 Roundhouse’s sales have been so strong, they no longer need Avery’s help.
 Sherman joined Roundhouse to bring some management expertise to the founders, who have a strong background in design but little financial expertise.

-READ: Great Business Ideas: Redefine your audience
+READ: Great Business Ideas: Developing a sales culture

 Roundhouse was founded in 1989 as a design consultancy.
 “Two guys from Art Center in Pasadena basically invented and patented a system for storing CDs,” said Sherman.
 The company’s patented “Roladisc” system eliminates the need for the bulky plastic jewel cases by storing CDs in plastic sleeves.
 In fact, customers are encouraged to send back the plastic cases to Roundhouse for recycling.